Javonet/javonet-docs/v1/fields-and-properties/get-set-values-for-instance-fields-and-properties.md

 # Get/Set Values for Instance Fields and Properties

-To set or get values of instance fields and properties, get or create an instance of the object from `{called_name}`, and call “get(fieldOrPropertyName)” or “set(fieldOrPropertyName,newValue)” methods on NObject\JObject containing this field.
+To set or get values of instance fields and properties, get or create an instance of the object from `{called_name}`, and call "get(fieldOrPropertyName)" or "set(fieldOrPropertyName,newValue)" methods on NObject\JObject containing this field.

 Assuming we have a custom `{called_name}` with the following class inside: